Stamehad/EarTrainer/docs/drill_parameters.md

 Parameters (`params`):
 - `melody_length: int` — number of steps (default: 3; minimum: 1).
+- `melody_lengths: [int]` — optional list of allowed lengths; one is chosen uniformly each question.

 Prompt shape:
 - Sequence of notes, `count_in: true`; per-note durations are fixed internally today.